Guide to Atlanta Gas Light Charges

 When you receive your natural gas bill each month from your marketer, a portion of the bill is a base charge from Atlanta Gas Light.
-This charge is regulated by the Georgia Public Service Commission.
+This base charge, regulated by the Georgia Public Service Commission, may adjust rates up or down based on quarterly and annual comprehensive regulatory reviews.
 Base charges represent our cost of delivering gas to your home or business, pipeline maintenance and meter reading.
 If you change marketers, this charge will remain the same.

 Base rates are unique to each household or business.
 They are calculated by how much gas is used during the coldest period of the prior year.
 This allows us to plan ahead so we have enough pipe and storage capacity to meet every customer's need in cold weather, when more natural gas is used.

 Your base charge depends on the size of your home or business, the types of gas appliances you have and your usage patterns.
 Your base charge does not affect the price of the natural gas you use at home or your business.

 - Customer Charge: A fixed monthly fee for gas connection to your home or business.

 - Ancillary Service: Covers the cost of meter reading.

 - Dedicated Design Day Capacity (DDDC): A charge that recovers costs associated with delivering gas to your home or business.

 - Peaking Service: Covers the fixed cost of operating company-owned, above-ground storage facilities.
 This ensures an adequate supply of gas on the coldest day of the year.
 This service is only charged to customers in the Atlanta, Macon and Valdosta delivery groups.